groue/GRMustache/README.md

 	- (BOOL) dead;	// will be considered as 0 and 1 integers
 	@end

-#### Boolean signed characters
+#### Collateral damage: signed characters

 All properties declared as signed character will be considered as booleans:

 	@interface Person: NSObject
-	@property char initial;	// will be considered as boolean!
+	@property char initial;	// will be considered as boolean
 	@end

-We thought that, besides BOOL, it would be pretty rare that you would use such a value in a template.
+We thought that, besides BOOL, it would be pretty rare that you would use a value of such a type in a template.
 However, should this behavior annoy you, we provide a mechanism for having GRMustache behave strictly about boolean properties.

 #### Boolean Strict Mode